So you want to: merge your data sets (and/or label your observations)

-What merging is:
+What merging data frames is:

 Merging joins columns from two or more data frames based on matching row information across the data frames.
+The variable(s) or column(s) used to match the data frames is the “key” or “by” column.
+In this example, the key column is ID.

-How you can do it:
+How you can merge data frames:

 # The first data frame (Dat1) contains information on ## ID: organism ID## Day: day of sampling## Length: length at samplingstr(Dat1)